-Tokio Marine Group has set the three core CSR Themes of "Providing Safety and Security," "Protecting the Earth" and "Supporting People" under its new Mid-Term Business Plan-"To Be a Good Company 2020" (FY2018 - FY2020).
+Tokio Marine Group has set the three core CSR Themes of "Providing Safety and Security," "Protecting the Earth" and "Supporting People" under its Mid-Term Business Plan "To Be a Good Company 2020" (FY2018 - FY2020).
+Initiatives to address social issues are being promoted with the participation of all employees based on these core themes.

-From fiscal 2018 onward, while recognizing that the three core CSR themes will be integrated into business activities, we will implement CSR activities with the participation of all employees based on the above CSR approach across a wide range extending from the provision of products and services to corporate citizenship activities.
-Accordingly, we will communicate our principal CSR initiatives to society through this Sustainability Report and the media while also promoting easily understandable measures to permeate these initiatives within the Group.
+Accordingly, we have been implementing CSR activities across a wide range extending from the provision of products and services to corporate citizenship activities.
+We will also communicate our principal CSR initiatives to society through this Sustainability Report while also promoting easily understandable measures to permeate these initiatives within the Group.

-Core Theme 1:

-Providing Safety and Security (
+Core Theme 1: Providing Safety and Security

 The world is now facing various social issues, inflicted by frequent large-scale natural disasters, demographic shifts, income disparities and poverty.
 In Japan as well, issues are becoming prevalent also in relation with technological innovation as well as community resilience (disaster prevention and mitigation) and the country's declining birth rate and aging population.
 These issues may induce drastic changes in risks surrounding the insurance business.

 To protect customers and society from these risks, Tokio Marine Group has selected "Providing Safety and Security" as one of its three CSR core themes and is making efforts toward a safe, secure and sustainable future throughout its entire business operations.